Probe $CP$-violating $H\gamma\gamma$ coupling through interferometry: Introduction

 Nevertheless, experimentally $A_i$ is not trivial, and could be affected a lot by the mass uncertainty of $M_H$~\cite{Bian:2015hda}.
 The main reason is once $M_H$ was deviated a little, the sign-reversed integral in the numerator would get a large extra value from the signal lineshape.
 To solve this problem, we suggest to separate the antisymmetric interference lineshape from the overall lineshape firstly, then replace the integrand in the numerator with only the antisymmetric interference lineshape.
-Thus the effect from the mass uncertainty is suppressed.
-The new modified observable is named as $A_{int}$ and it is used to quantify the interference effect in our analysis.
+Thus the effect from the mass uncertainty is suppressed in the observable.
+The new modified observable is named as $A_{\text{int}}$ and it is used to quantify the interference effect in our analysis.

 In this paper, we study to probe the $CP$ property in $H\gamma\gamma$ coupling through interference between $gg\to H \to \gamma\gamma$ and $gg\to \gamma\gamma$.
 The rest of the paper is organized as follows.
 In Section~\ref{section:calc}, we introduce an effective model with a $CP$-violating $H\gamma\gamma$ coupling, and calculate the interference between $gg\to H \to\gamma\gamma$ and $gg\to \gamma\gamma$.
-Then we introduce the observable $A_{int}$, and study its dependence on $CP$ violation.
-In Section~\ref{section:simulation}, we simulate the lineshapes of the signal and the interference, and get the $A_{int}$ in SM and various $CP$-violation cases.
-After that, a fitting is performed to show whether or not $A_{int}$ could be extracted in future experiment.
-In Section~\ref{section:hgg}, we build a general framework with both $CP$ violating $H\gamma\gamma$ and $Hgg$ couplings and study the $A_{int}$ in a same procedure as above.
+Then we introduce the observable $A_{\text{int}}$, and study its dependence on $CP$ violation.
+In Section~\ref{section:simulation}, we simulate the lineshapes of the signal and the interference, and get the $A_{\text{int}}$ in SM and various $CP$-violation cases.
+After that, we estimate the feasibility to measure $A_{\text{int}}$ at LHC and High Luminosity Large Hadron Collider(HL-LHC).
+In Section~\ref{section:hgg}, we build a general framework with both $CP$ violating $H\gamma\gamma$ and $Hgg$ couplings and study the $A_{\text{int}}$ in a same procedure as above.
 In Section~\ref{section:conclusion}, we give a conclusion and discussion.